zinh/programming_exercises/README.md

 if the two numbers are equal, this number is the result; otherwise, the smaller number is subtracted from the larger, and the same process is then repeated.

+10. Given an integer x, return true if x is palindrome integer.
+An integer is a palindrome when it reads the same backward as forward.
+For example, 121 is palindrome while 123 is not.

 10. Implement merge sort

 11. Define `dec2int :: [Int] -> Int` using fold.
 Eg: `dec2int [2 3 4 5] = 2345`